-Scoop is a monthly printed magazine for children age 8-12.
+Scoop is a bi-monthly printed magazine for children age 7-12.

-Scoop will be the best present for any child who deserves a treat.
-It’s for children who are passionate (or about to be passionate!) about reading, who want to know what’s going on in the world, who have a terrific sense of humour, and who love the idea of writing for a magazine and winning creative competitions.
+Scoop is the best present for any child who deserves a treat.
+It’s for children who are passionate (or about to be passionate!) about reading, who want to know what’s going on in the world, who have a terrific sense of humour, and who love the idea of writing for a magazine and entering creative competitions.
 Not least, Scoop is for children who will be thrilled to receive their very own magazine in the post, addressed only to them.